Achanandhi-M/Shell-scripting/README.md

 # Shell-scripting
-I use Shell scripting for automating my stuffs and thhis repo is useful for sharing , if know any automation scripts or other shell scritps raise PR
+I use Shell scripting for automating my stuffs and this repo is useful for sharing, if you know any automation scripts or other shell scripts raise "Please contribute"